-The media hear and tell stories about bullying and many want to be part of the solution.
+The media present stories about bullying to the community, and many want to be a part of the solution.
 The Pledge organizing committee thanks these local media partners for their support:

 CTV Barrie, Kitchener, London & Windsor